 Following anti-microbial treatment the issue of allowing a recovery time before transport should be considered.
-It should be clarified that where anti-microbials are used therapeutically the fish should not be transported until they have recovered.

 - i) anti-microbials should not be used prophylactically; if used therapeutically, treatment should only be carried out upon instruction by a veterinarian or fish health biologist; - ii) before transport, the necessary biosecurity level should be assessed (e.g. washing and disinfection practices, safe places for changing water and treatment of transport water). - 2.
 Contingency plans